 Not all of the regular Medicare Advantage rules apply to MSAs.
 For example, people using Medical Savings Accounts can’t use the Open Enrollment Period, also known as the Medicare Advantage Open Enrollment Period.
 Here’s a fact sheet from Medicare I found that explains them reasonably well.
 It was published in 2008, but it pretty much sums up what MSAs are.

 Plan Exits and Medicare Advantage

-If you’re on a MSA or any type of Medicare Advantage plan, if the product or Medicare insurance company leaves or does a “plan exit,” you’ll get a letter in the mail from the company in the September to October timeframe.
+If you’re on an MSA or any type of Medicare Advantage plan and the product or Medicare insurance company leaves or does a “plan exit,” you’ll get a letter in the mail from the company in the September to October timeframe.
 The exit would go into effect January 1 of the following (upcoming) year, so the last day you could be on the plan would be December 31.
 This would be the plan exit date.